Battle of Camaret: 18 June 1694

 Tollemache was carried back towards the squadron by one of the few longboats still afloat.
-The French counter-attack repulsed the enemy back to the sea, and the landing troops were unable to retreat further since the falling tide had left the longboats high and dry.
+The French counter-attack drove the English back to the sea, and several of the landing troops were unable to retreat further since the falling tide had left the longboats high and dry.
 Only ten of these boats were able to rejoin the rest of the English fleet.